rachlally/professional-readme-generator/README.md

 ## Contribution

-they cannot
+none

 ## Tests

 To test, run the following:

 ```
-npm
+noe
 ```

 ## Questions

-If you have additional questions, reach me at rlally89.
+If you have additional questions, reach me at gmail.
 To view more of my work, visit [rachlally](https://github.com/rachlally/).